chrisnmorrison/openmastery/learn/java/fundamentals/user-input.md

 # User Input

 What if we want to prompt the user to enter something?
-For example, you may want to prompt the user to enter their name, and print a welcome message.
+For example, prompt the user to enter their name, and print a welcome message.

 To achieve this, we use a class called `Scanner`.
 First, you create an instance of `Scanner` using its constructor (we'll dive into constructors once we get to object-oriented programming) then pass an argument `System.in()`.
 Your beginner Java journey will involve a lot of this, so get used to it!